Logan Havana 60in

 Dinner: 8p @ San Cristobal

 Whether you're flying from Fort Lauderdale, Orlando, Tampa or New York, book early and you may find a roundtrip commercial flight to Havana for less than $200.
-Read the October 19 Miami Herald article about recently announced low fares.
 Compare fares on CheapAir.com, the first U.S. online company to sell tickets for commercial service to Cuba.
+Also, we have a charter flight available from Miami for about $300.
+If you're interested, let us know here.

 You will need to certify--by making a selection when booking or checking in for your flight--that you are eligible to travel to Cuba under one of twelve general license categories or a specific license.
 See the U.S. Treasury's Cuba FAQs for details.
 For Logan Havana 60, since our trip will include a number of public performances and exhibitions, select the following general license category: Public performances, clinics, workshops, athletic or other competitions and exhibitions.